 - Go to Desktop Benefits at https://raytheon.benefitcenter.com-the only address you need to access all your benefits online, with personalized and general benefits information, as well as transactional capabilities.
 With Desktop Benefits, you can: - Connect with benefit plan carriers and resources using the Benefit Provider Contacts list under My Resources; - View your benefit elections, costs and medical plan summary charts; - Use tools available on the My Resources listing, such as DecisionAssist to choose an HSA Advantage plan, as well as links to find participating doctors, dentists and hospitals; - Change the amount of your health savings account (HSA) contribution (up to the annual limit).
-From the My Life Changes tab, select Change Your HSA Contribution Amount; - Update your address or marital status; - Change your benefit elections if you have a qualified change in status or other qualifying event.
-Note that if you are eligible to add a dependent to your medical, vision and/or dental plans (as outlined in the Medical, Vision and Dental sections), you will need to provide dependent eligibility verification (such as a marriage certificate, birth certificate or joint tax return).
+From the My Life Changes tab, select Change Your HSA Contribution Amount; - Update your address or marital status; - Change your life insurance beneficiary designation(s) by clicking on the link to Prudential's beneficiary website under At Your Fingertips; or - Change your benefit elections if you have a qualified change in status or other qualifying event.
+Note that if you are eligible to add a dependent to your medical, vision and/or dental plans and/or to the life insurance plan (as outlined in the Medical, Vision, Dental and Life Insurance sections), you will need to provide dependent eligibility verification (such as a marriage certificate, birth certificate or joint tax return).
 Your dependent's coverage will not be effective until the verification documents are received. - Contact the Raytheon Benefit Center (RBC).
 Simply: - Call 800-358-1231 (TDD# 800-877-8339); from outside the United States, call collect 412-505-6905.
 Representatives are available Monday through Friday from 8 a.m. to 8 p.m.
 Eastern Time (ET) to answer specific benefit questions and help you with any necessary changes. - Email questions to rbcmail@conduent.com. - Send correspondence to: Raytheon Benefit Center P.O.
 Box 5243 Cherry Hill, NJ 08034-5243